Astatine-213-Tian/Past-Paper-Crawler/README.md

 - [New Function] Cache subject and paper list information in local file
 - [Enhancement] Solve the low resolution issue for compiled file
-- [New Function] Add about us
 - [New Function] Add a logo

 ### 1.2.1

 - [Bugs fixed]
   - Prevent hiding type filter when switching back to pair mode
   - Inhibit chose of style before paper finished loading
 - [Enhancement] Increase filter's speed
 - [Enhancement] Add "Paper" and "Region" for hint in the filter
 - [Enhancement] Make RetryFrame always float on the top